-This multi-day class covers the basics of scouting and reconnaissance for irregular or unsupported forces.
+Two day class covers the basics of scouting and reconnaissance for irregular or unsupported forces.
 The course is directly applicable to those seeking homestead/retreat security and those working in small teams or groups.
-Course will focus heavily upon creation and emplacement of hide sites, personal camouflage, optics and observation techniques, range estimation and practical range cards, movement techniques, target acquisition, and the tactically sound ambush.
-By the end of the course, students will demonstrate abilities required for functioning as a buddy or fire team to effectively protect a retreat.
+Course focuses upon creation and emplacement of hide sites, personal camouflage, movement and observation techniques, practical range cards, target acquisition, and the correct integration of enablers such as signals collection and communications into a patrol.
+By the end of the course, students will demonstrate abilities required for functioning as a small team to effectively scout and observe an area.

 First Line Course: $200

 The First Line course is a two day class which focuses on core woodsman skills.
 Students will learn land navigation essentials such as reading a compass, shooting and following an azimuth, estimating distance with their pace count, terrain associating both day and night, creating a patrol map and conducting practical exercises demonstrating their skills.
 Basics of woodland survival are also emphasized, as students will learn the basics of fire making, safe water procurement and shelter building.
 Other skills covered include knife selection, sharpening and maintenance.
 Learn to live in the woods with very little.
 Class is conducted entirely off-grid.
 Students will receive a packing list upon course registration and feel free to contact me for more details.

 In addition to the classes above, we’re also adding one day workshops that allow students to pick up the essential concepts from longer courses that otherwise take several days.
 Broken down into day long exercises, student planning for the workshops is made simple and less costly as well as a less expensive class overall.

 Course is specifically designed around taking the AR-15 beyond the parameters most are accustomed to shooting.
 Students will focus on: